jcrippen/tlingit-roots/README.md

 The representations are due to Tongass Tlingit where CVʰ roots had breathy vowels instead of plain vowels, and CVʼC roots had glottalized vowels instead of plain vowels.

+## Dialects and representation

+Tlingit dialect variation is primarily phonological, so that different dialects have distinct pronunciations of the same word.
+There are a few regular historical phonological processes that capture much of Tlingit’s dialect differentiation, particularly rounding spread and uvular lowering.

+### Rounding spread

+Rounding spread (or labial spread) is the spread of labial features from one segment to other adjacent segments.
+This can be progressive (perseveratory) or retrogressive (anticipatory), or both.
+The following is an example of progressive rounding spread, with the initial labialized velar stop `gw` spreading to the following `i` so that it becomes `u`.

+* `gwít` ‘dime’ → `gút` ‘dime’

+The next example shows retrogressive rounding, with the final `w` spreading to the preceding `ei` so that it becomes `oo`.

+* `lʼeiwú` ‘wood’ → `lʼoowú` ‘wood’

+### Uvular lowering

+Uvular lowering is the lowering of the high front vowel `i` ~ `ee` to the mid front vowel `e` ~ `ei` when adjacent to a uvular segment.
+The uvulars are uniformly represented in the orthography with an underscore diacritic (U+0331 Macron Below), so these are e.g. `x̱`, `ḵʼ`, `g̱w`.
+Uvular lowering can be progressive or retrogressive or both.
+The example below shows progressive uvular lowering, with the uvular `g̱` causing the following `ee` to lower to `ei`.

+* `g̱eeÿ` ‘bay’ → `g̱eiÿ` ‘bay’

+The following illustrates retrogressive uvular lowering, with the final uvular stop `ḵ` causing the preceding high front vowel `ee` to lower to mid front `ei`.

+* `eeḵ` ‘copper’ → `eiḵ` ‘copper’

+### Representation of dialect variation as etymology

+The two processes of rounding spread and uvular lowering are the most important causes of dialect variation in the Tlingit lexicon, though there are others such as final vowel lowering.
+As such, much of the dialect variation is phonologically predictable.

+To represent dialect variation, I include multiple entries for each lexical item that is affected by variation.
+Since the phonological processes that cause these changes are well documented, the variation is indicated as forward and backward etymologies using the > and < arrows respectively.

+* `gwít → noun → dime (< CJ bit < Eng. bit ‘1/8 Spanish dollar’; > gút)`
+* `gút → noun → dime (< gwít ‘dime’)`
+* `lʼeiwú → noun → wood (> lʼoowú ‘wood’)`
+* `lʼoowú → noun → wood (< lʼeiwú ‘wood’)`
+* `g̱eeÿ → noun → bay (> g̱eiÿ ‘bay’)`
+* `g̱eiÿ → noun → bay (< g̱eeÿ ‘bay’)`
+* `eeḵ → noun → copper (> eiḵ ‘copper’, iḵnáachʼ ‘brass’, iḵÿéisʼ ‘iron’)`
+* `eiḵ → noun → copper (< eeḵ ‘copper’)`